 As part of the program's commitment to provide flexible, adult-centered education, undergraduate criminal justice classes will be offered starting in Spring 2016 through Harper College’s University Center.
 GSU CJUS classes will be held at the Harper Professional Center, 650 East Higgins Road, Room HPC121, Schaumburg, IL.
-Please see the Harper College University Center for additional details.
+Please see the recruiting schedule below and Harper College University Center

 Program Fact Sheet